 As the European Union’s largest and strongest economy, there is a strong demand in Germany for highly-skilled and qualified workers from overseas.
 This, combined with the excellent quality of life, attracts many foreign workers to living in Germany, and means German work visas are one of the most popular types of work visa globally.

 Generally, German work visas require that the applicant has secured a job and employer sponsorship.
 However, a recent law change is bringing in a new visa that will allow workers to more easily enter the country without an existing job offer and sponsor.
-This Chancenkarte is expected to be implemented later in 2023.

 Below we consider the different types of Germany visa available for skilled workers, as well as the steps required to apply for them.
 Note, this information is for non-EU/common market applicants.
 Citizens of the EU/common market have an automatic right to live in Germany.